matt-hwy1/cocktail-react/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## Enhancements I'd add, given time, in rough order of importance
-- More and better testing
+- More and better testing, and I'd probably incorporate Jest
-- Client side caching
+- Client side caching of Cocktail data
 - Breaking pagination out into a separate reusable component
 - Using an off the shelf autocomplete and pagination component instead of writing it from scratch
 - I'd have the "Back to Search" link in the Cocktail detail page link to the specific search query and pagination page